Home PC Reviews The Empty Desk Review

-Psychological horror has become one of the most crowded spaces in modern indie gaming.
-Every other week brings a new story-driven thriller about fractured reality, unreliable perception, or corporate decay.
-The Empty Desk, developed by Cheesecake Games and published by JanduSoft, enters this space with a surprisingly grounded premise: a veteran detective on the verge of retirement investigating one final case.
+Psychological horror is everywhere in the indie gaming world right now.
+It seems like every other week, there’s a new story-driven thriller delving into fractured realities, unreliable perceptions, or corporate decay.
+But The Empty Desk, made by Cheesecake Games and published by JanduSoft, genuinely stands out with a story that feels surprisingly real: a veteran detective on the brink of retirement taking on one last case.

 Narrative & Themes